Russia services and composite PMI sees fastest fall in business activity since May 2020

 The main impact of the current shock has been to undermine confidence and freeze business as companies stand on the sidelines and husband resources.

 Business confidence regarding the outlook for output over the coming 12 months turned negative in March.
-Russian services firms signalled a marked turnaround in sentiment from the strong degree of optimism seen in February, as the level of confidence dropped to the lowest since March 2020.
+Russian services firms signalled a marked turnaround in sentiment from the strong degree of optimism seen in February, as the level of confidence dropped to its lowest since March 2020.
 Where firms were pessimistic, this was often linked to greater economic and geopolitical uncertainty, says S&P.

 The March data indicated a substantial drop in new orders at Russian service sector firms, reports S&P. “Panellists noted that lower order volumes were due to greater economic uncertainty, which weighed heavily on customer demand,” S&P reports.